-Hospital: (e.g. Lakeside Hospital) Name of Community Health Information Exchange: Community HIE: 1.
-Community HIE interface with ADT plus either an HL7 interface or a XDS interface with one of the following community HIEs: Types of interfaces, with dates of implementation/anticipated implementation: Sac Valley Med Share North Coast Health Information Network (final status will be confirmed with community HIE) ADT interface with EDIE (direct with CMT, or Date of EDIE go live: through another HIE) Date of EDIE go ive. (final status will be confirmed with CMT) 3.
-Active link to one of the following national HIE network (directly or through another HIE) Name of national network: o CareQuality, Date national network interface active: eHealth Exchange, or Commonwell (Final status will be confirmed with national o commonwell network) Please add any additional information: Onboarding budget approval, anticipated date of BAA completion,
+Hospital: (e.g. Lakeside Hospital) Name of Community Health Information Exchange: 1.
+Community HIE interface with ADT plus either an Community HIE: HL7 interface or a XDS interface with one of the Types of interfaces, with dates of following community HIEs: implementation/anticipated implementation: Sac Valley Med Share North Coast Health Information Network 0 (final status will be confirmed with community HIE) 2.
+ADT interface with EDIE (direct with CMT, or Date of EDIE go live: through another HIE) (final status will be confirmed with CMT) 3.
+Active link to one of the following national HIE Name of national network: network (directly or through another HIE) o CareQuality, Date national network interface active: $\circ$ eHealth Exchange, or Commonwell (Final status will be confirmed with national network) Please add any additional information: Onboarding budget approval anticipated date of BAA completion